tembo-io/website/src/content/university/courses/introduction/what.md

 ---
 sideBarPosition: 3
 title: What Will We Teach You?
-SideBarTitle: What Will We Teach You?
+sideBarTitle: What Will We Teach You?
 ---

 We know what you're thinking: what's in it for me?
 We're glad you asked!